afterconnery/zmailinglistpy/README.md

 # Python Zcash Memo Mailer

-IMPORTANT: You MUST update the "from" address in the python code to be the z-address you wish to send from.
-It is a placeholder by default, "zsxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+## To be used with Zecwallet Lite CLI on **LINUX**

 This python script will open a file in the same directory named "mailinglist.txt" that has a z-address on every line (example provided), and ask the user to input a memo.
 It will then assemble a z_sendmany transaction with a 1 zatoshi output and the memo for each recipient listed in mailinglist.txt .
-Finally, while zcashd is running, run sendletter.bat in the same folder as zcash-cli to send.

-## Known Problems / Limitations

-This is currently limited (to ~7 transactions) in Windows 10 by the maximum string length (~8000 chars) allowable by Powershell.
-I have not yet tested its behavior on Linux.
-I have it on decent authority that this can be resolved with a relatively simple Perl script to talk to the zcashd rpc client.
-I am currently researching how to do this :)
+You will then need to change the mode of the sendletter.sh script so you can execute it. `sudo chmod u+x sendletter.sh`.
+Then to send out your memos `sudo ./sendletter.sh`.

+Make sure to put these files in your zecwallet-cli folder.
+This way when you run the sendletter.sh script it will invoke the zecwallet lite client to send out the memos.
+If you want to send out different letters you will have to delete the sendletter.sh file so a new one can be created.